PRISCILLA SHORT. Psychotherapist & Relationship Counsellor. BSc, MA, MBACP.

-Please contact me for information on fees which range between £110-£135 (London) £60-75 (Norfolk) dependent on the time and location you select for your appointment and whether you are attending as an individual, couple or family.
+My fees are dependent on the time and location you select for your appointment and whether you are attending as an individual, couple or family.
 But as a guide they are as follows

 In both Norfolk and London I hold several appointments at a reduced fee for those on low income, although there is usually a waiting list for these.

 - Communication in relationships isn’t just about talking to each other

 - Are we too different?
 Does difference always meet discord in relationships?

 Below are some recent quotes from some of my clients at various stages of counselling.

 Excerpt from a client email received 10th March 2017

 I also wanted to say to you that what you told me yesterday about how to deal with a feeling/need is I think going to be one of the most useful pieces of advice I have ever been given by anybody!
 I tried it this morning first thing and it was brilliant.
 So, thank you.
 I was telling (name removed) in an e-mail yesterday about how terrific you are!
 Certainly helped me survive this last cr...y winter....